NaPiZip/Online-course-notes/AWS_cloud/Fundational_level/README.md

 Because of the previous tutorial I still had questions about a real use case and wanted more exposure.
 I think the AWS Lambda function is a good starting point as it provides quick and easy compute access, I decided that the AWS API Gateway getting started would be a good start to get more information about the lambda service.
 Here is the [link](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html).
 I am not going into detail since the getting started is pretty self explanatory.
 And also, a couple of pretty nice tutorial videos, can be found [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-videos.html).

 ### The AWS recommended learning path
-Link is [here](https://d1.awsstatic.com/training-and-certification/ramp-up-guides/RampUp_Developer_122019_final.pdf), some content was already covered in the previous tutorials, such that I am only covering new content.
+A link can be found [here](https://d1.awsstatic.com/training-and-certification/ramp-up-guides/RampUp_Developer_122019_final.pdf).
+Some content was already covered in the previous tutorials, because of that I am only covering new content.

 #### Phase 0: Overview of Amazon Web Services
 See [here](https://d1.awsstatic.com/whitepapers/aws-overview.pdf).
 Some helpful definitions are: